- Part 1 – Do You Need to Hire At All?

-Often, business owners looking to hire will set a budget, then look to find someone willing to work for that amount.
+Often, business owners looking to hire will set a budget, and then look to find someone willing to work for that amount.

 The problem with this approach is that you’ve set a budget without clarifying whether the skill level you want is available for that budget.

-You’re then faced with the decision of whether to continue on and increase your budget or, more commonly, business owners compromise on the quality of the person hoping it will work out.
+You’re then faced with the decision of whether to continue and increase your budget or, more commonly, business owners compromise on the quality of the person hoping it will work out.
 It almost certainly won’t!